Nova Lake (microprocessor)

 Nova Lake is a codename for Core Ultra Series 4 desktop and mobile processors developed by Intel.
 Nova Lake is expected to use a new LGA 1954 socket.
 The first Nova Lake processors are expected to launch in late 2026.

+Nova Lake is expected to be the first consumer platform to support AVX10.1, AVX10.2 and APX extensions.

+Nova Lake is expected to include SKUs with bLLC (big Last Level Cache), to compete with AMD's 3D V-Cache after a long period of lagging behind in gaming benchmarks.